 As Victoria struggled to come to terms with her hair loss, she had a number of bad experiences, particularly with treatments that didn’t live up to their promises.
 “My first experiences of treatments were awful,” said Victoria.
 “One consultant sold me aloe vera juice for £30 a bottle that did nothing”.

 Unfortunately Victoria’s experiences are far from unusual.
 Whilst it can be possible to regrow hair using treatments for Alopecia Areata, and indeed we at Belgravia have seen many clients with significant regrowth from following a course based around our bespoke minoxidil formulations, there is currently no cure for Alopecia Universalis, where all the hair on the body is lost.
-However, there are many clinical trials underway looking into potential cures for this hair loss condition, including studies into Xeljanz, which is producing promising results although more testing is still needed due to the potential side effects.
+However, there are many clinical trials underway looking into potential cures for this hair loss condition, including studies into JAK inhibitor drugs which are producing promising results in clinical trials though more testing is still needed due to the potential side effects and varied efficacy.

 “I’m stronger for being bald”